Installing Teleport | Teleport

 TELEPORT_EDITION="cloud"TELEPORT_DOMAIN=example.teleport.shTELEPORT_VERSION="$(curl https://$TELEPORT_DOMAIN/v1/webapi/automaticupgrades/channel/stable/cloud/version | sed 's/v//')"

-Download and run the installation script on the server where you want to install Teleport:
+Then, download and run the generic installation script on the server where you want to install Teleport:

 Package repositories